miroi/bagel_manual/source/scf/dhf.rst

 .. topic:: ``breit``

    | Description:  Used to determine whether the full Breit interaction (including the gauge term) is included in the two-electron Hamiltonian.
-   | Default: value copied from ``gaunt''
+   | Default: value copied from "gaunt"
    | Datatype: bool
    | Recommendation: Use default, unless you wish to include the Gaunt interaction without the additional computational costs of the
    |      full Breit interaction.

 .. topic:: ``robust``

-   | Description:  Determines whether or not to use the ``robust'' density fitting algorithm.
+   | Description:  Determines whether or not to use the "robust" density fitting algorithm.
    | Default: false
    | Datatype: bool
    | Recommendation: use default.